-DAY CAMP: For children age four to thirteen, the day camp provides the most comprehensive mix of traditional camp activities, perennial camper favorites, and fun new things.
+DAY CAMP: For children age four to fourteen, the day camp provides a comprehensive mix of traditional camp activities, perennial camper favorites, and fun new things.
 All campers enjoy on-site swimming, riding or ponies, sports, nature, arts and crafts, dance or movement, music, storytelling, cooperative games, dramatics, canoeing, and flagpole.
-Campers in Middle and Upper Camp (see divisions below) are also offered archery, ceramics, karate, American Sign Language, outdoor living skills, yoga, and optional one-night or two-night overnight campouts.
+Campers in Middle and Upper Camp are also offered archery, ceramics, karate, American Sign Language, outdoor living skills, yoga, and optional one-night or two-night overnight campouts.
 Upper Campers are scheduled for day-long field trips about once every two weeks.
-Special social activities are planned for campers entering 7th and 8th Grade, our Senior campers.
+Special activities are planned for campers entering 7th and 8th Grade, our Senior campers.

 Specialty Camp programs combine a half-day of activity in a specific interest area and a half-day of day camp activity.
 Specialty activity is normally scheduled for the morning, unless an additional afternoon group is formed due to high interest in the program.